poirier/cheat/django/filter.rst

             data.setdefault('order', '-added')
             super().__init__(data, *args, **kwargs)

+I tried some other approaches, but this seemed to work out the simplest, in that it didn't break or complicate things anywhere else.

 Pagination
 ----------

+Now let's review pagination in Django.

 Django's ``ListView`` has some built-in support for pagination, which is easy enough to enable: